Documentation for Administrators

 Desktop

-19. Select the Class from the pull-down and enter the Sub Class in the provided text box, which determines the deductions that should be calculated even though all other deductions are being bypassed, such as Federal Taxes.
+a.
+Select the Class from the pull-down and enter the Sub Class in the provided text box, which determines the deductions that should be calculated even though all other deductions are being bypassed, such as Federal Taxes.

 Click the delete button (red minus sign) to remove an entry.